lop-Louis/northbook/docs/navigate/index.md

 > [Open steward roster](../operate/stewards)

+If navigation feels off, open a PR/note and tag the steward roster contact.

 ### “I want to see the health checks”

 Open **signals roster** to see roster freshness and “do people leave with a next step.”